sdemoya/sdemoya.github.io/_posts/2020-09-12-serverless.md

 - Click ***Create Record Set***

-- Select ***Alias*** and your s3 website should auto-populate.
+- Select ***Alias***.
+Your S3 website should auto-populate.
 If it does not auto-populate that means that your bucket name and domain name do not match.
 Refer back to Step 5.

 - Click ***Create***.
 This will create an A record.